 In the instances defined below, the Special Reporting Element describes the activity for which a service or material object is acquired.
-The SRE's of a school district are classified into six broad areas: Instruction, Support Services, Non-Instructional Services, Facilities Acquisition and Construction Services, Other Uses, and Reserves.
+The SRE's of a school district are classified into six broad areas: Instruction, Support Services, Non-Instructional Services, Facilities Acquisition and Construction Services, Other Uses and Reserves.
 SREs and sub-SREs consist of activities which have somewhat the same general operational objectives.
-Categories of activities comprising each of the divisions and subdivisions are grouped according to the principle that the activities can be combined, compared, related, and mutually exclusive.
+Categories of activities comprising each of the divisions and subdivisions are grouped according to the principle that the activities can be combined, compared, related and mutually exclusive.

-The use of the SRE is voluntary.
-Nonetheless and as with all non-required (non-bolded) items, it is recommended that if a district chooses to implement this element, tot follow the scheme provided below.
+The use of the SRE, other than 95, is voluntary.
+It is recommended that if a district chooses to implement this element, the districts follows the scheme provided below.